-The last undertaking of the College has been to raise an Endowment Fund.
+The last undertaking of the College has been to raise on Endowment Fund.
 The Trustees and the Alumni have had committees prosecuting the work with gratifying success, but a much greater endowment must be raised before the hopes and ambitions of its friends are realized.
+General Information